MugdhaArvind/MugdhaArvind/README.md

 # Hi there 👋

 I'm Mugdha Arvind , a passionate web developer specializing in PHP, MySQL, HTML, CSS, and JavaScript.
-I enjoy building scalable and efficient web solutions, particularly using WordPress.
+I enjoy building scalable, efficient web solutions and exploring upcoming technologies.
+I hold great interest in Augmented and Virtual Reality and enjoy working on Unity and Blender.

 ## 🔧 Skills
 <h3 align="left">Languages and Tools:</h3>